-That was too much for Dean, for either of them really but Sam sensed he had pushed Dean as far as he could possibly go before those boundaries and restraints that had made him wait until Sam was eighteen, even until they were bonded by their own strange little ceremony, exploded in the face of the burning need he had to have Sam, to lose himself inside of him.
+That was too much for Dean, for either of them really but Sam sensed he had pushed Dean as far as he could possibly go.
+Those boundaries and restraints that had made him wait until Sam was eighteen, until they were bonded by their own strange little ceremony, exploded in the face of the burning need to have Sam, to lose himself inside of him.

-He dragged Sam to the car, yanked open the backseat and pushed him inside.
+He dragged Sam to the car, yanked open the back seat and pushed him inside.
 Sam went, unable to tear his gaze from his brother the entire time.
-He began to undress, unbutton his shirt, but Dean's fingers stopped him.
-For a moment, they just stared at one another, caught in the moment so completely that anyone looking would have blushed just to glimpse the intensity.
+He began to undress, unbuttoning his shirt, but Dean stopped him.
+For a moment, they just stared at one another, caught in the moment so completely that anyone looking would have blushed just to witness the intensity.

-"Sammy," Dean breathed, as if it was a holy word…travesty of a prayer.
+"Sammy," Dean breathed, as if it was a holy word, a beautiful travesty of a prayer.
 "My Sammy."

-Sam's hands held onto Dean's shoulders, sliding up his neck.
+Sam held onto Dean's shoulders, sliding his hands up his neck.
 "Yours," he said with meaning.

 "C'mon, Dean, not gonna break," he panted, lifting one leg up around Dean's naked hips.
 "Fuck me already."